merlijne77/merlijne77/README.md

 <pre>
 ### Past Projects
-🚩 Worked as a team member on a Native Android app for people with autism to help clearify tasks
-🚩 Published a native android app for a group of patiens to help alarming their environment when having an fysical attack 🚩 Book management and selling system for a healthcare organisation.
+🚩 Worked as a team member on a Native Android app for people with autism to help clearify tasks (ICT ACADEMIE) 🚩 Published a native android app for a group of patiens to help alarming their environment when having an fysical attack 🚩 Book management and selling system for a healthcare organisation.
 	In javaFx
-🚩 Native Android app to help people with mental
+🚩 Build a Native Android app to help people with mental
-	health issues help themself.
+	health issues help themself
 </pre>
 <hr>